How to Worship Apollo: Everything You Need to Know

 When you feel like you’ve quieted your mind, make an offering, and ask your question in the form of a prayer.

-If the message in cards seem garbled or confusing, you’ve probably failed to receive divine guidance.
+If the messages seem garbled or confusing, you’ve probably failed to receive divine guidance.

 Signs or Omens